SSL / TLS Client and Server

 - Modes of operation

-- Electronic Cookbook Mode (ECB), Cipher Block Chaining Mode (CBC), Cipher Feedback Mode (CFB), Counter Mode (CTR), Gallois Counter Mode (GCM), Counter Mode with CBC-MAC (CCM)
+- Electronic Codebook Mode (ECB), Cipher Block Chaining Mode (CBC), Cipher Feedback Mode (CFB), Counter Mode (CTR), Gallois Counter Mode (GCM), Counter Mode with CBC-MAC (CCM)

 - Hash algorithms